opencompl/riscv-paper-experiments/README.md

 executing the kernel, while all of the other cores did none as they early-return from the `main` function.

-## Usign Singularity instead of Docker
+## Using Singularity instead of Docker

 On multi-user systems (e.g.: HPC clusters) where Docker is not available, [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) is usually provided as an *almost* drop-in replacement.
 To run the experiments harness: